 Fender Custom Shop Stratocasters

 Since its origin in 1986, the Fender Custom Shop has been in the business of realizing players' fantasy instruments.
-With build quality that is second to none—thanks to an obsessive attention to detail—and the facilities to do microscopic analysis of famous guitars in order to meticulously recreate instruments owned by artists like Rory Gallagher, Dick Dale and Eric Clapton, it's a mecca for serious players and builders.
+With build quality that is second to none—and the facilities to do microscopic analysis of famous guitars in order to meticulously recreate instruments owned by artists like Rory Gallagher, Dick Dale and Eric Clapton—it's a mecca for serious players and builders.

 Pictured: Fender Custom Shop Eric Clapton Signature Stratocaster Ltd. Edition by Todd Krause in Blu Scozia

-Whether it's a Master Built limited-edition or a special-order one-off, the Custom Shop aims to build the guitar you've always dreamed of.
-Fender's Master Builders are some of the most legendary luthiers in the world, and attaining that title is the cherry on top of a luthier's career.
-Talk with us about making your Custom Shop build a reality.
+Whether it's a Master Built limited-edition or a special-order one-off, the Fender Custom Shop aims to build the guitar you've always desired.
+Fender's Master Builders are some of the most legendary guitarmakers in the world, and attaining that title is the cherry on top of a luthier's career.
+Talk with the Custom Shop about making your dream guitar a reality.

-While it may appear daunting to wade through all of the current Stratocaster guitars we’ve profiled in our guide, we like to think it’s an exercise in fun.
+While it may appear daunting to wade through all of the current Fender Stratocaster guitars we’ve profiled in this guide, we like to think it’s an exercise in fun.
 But here are some quick tips for a comforting and productive search …

 If you love vintage vibe and retro classics: Get the right look and specs from a Vintera II, American Vintage II, Fender JV Modified or Squier Classic Vibe Stratocaster.